 Report a Sighting: Shark Watch

 See a shark?
-Add to the observation database by send out a tweet or instagram tagging SharkStewards and #SharkWatch.
+Add to the observation database by and adding on social media tagging SharkStewards and #SharkWatch.
 We will record the observation and share.